Boxing Gloves (film): Plot

-Joe's and Chubby's friendship is tested when their affections for Jean cause the two best friends to fight.
-At the same time, Farina and Harry have been unsuccessfully trying to go into business as fight promoters, and find in Joe's and Chubby's rivalry the ingredients for a perfect boxing match.
+Best friends Joe and Chubby's friendship is tested when their affections for Jean cause them to fight.
+Farina and Harry have been unsuccessfully trying to become fight promoters and see the feud as the basis of a boxing match.

 Production notes

 Boxing Gloves is a remake of the 1923 silent entry The Champeen.
-It is the final appearance of Joe Cobb and marks the film debut of Jackie Cooper, who would go on to a successful career both with and after Our Gang.
+It is the final appearance of Joe Cobb and marks the film debut of Jackie Cooper, who later enjoyed a successful career both with and after Our Gang.

-The third Our Gang sound short, Boxing Gloves was advertised as "all-talking", although much of the film is silent footage without overdubbed sound.
+The third Our Gang sound short, Boxing Gloves was advertised as "all-talking", although much of the film consists of silent footage without overdubbed sound.
 It is now the earliest Our Gang entry included in the Little Rascals television syndication package.